intel/neural-compressor/examples/pytorch/distill-bert/README.md

 1. Add QuantStub and DeQuantStub for all quantizable ops.
 2. Fuse possible patterns, such as Conv + Relu and Conv + BN + Relu.

 It's intrinsic limitation of PyTorch quantizaiton imperative path.
-No way to develop a code to automatically do that.
+No way to develop a code to automatically do that.(Please refer [sample code](./models.py))

 ### code update